msaarthak/Crypto-RSAvsElgamal/README.md

 This project was done with the help of Code from this repository: - https://github.com/yash755/RSA-and-Elgamal-Comparison

 Also, the work done here was under the supervision of Dr. Hosam El-Ocla.
 His work can be found here: - http://flash.lakeheadu.ca/~hosam/

+This project was perforemed using Python and one of the pre-requisites is to import the pycrypto library.